OfficeDev/office-js-docs-pr/docs/overview/office-add-in-availability.md

 </table>

 > [!NOTE]
-> <sup>1</sup> To reference Identity API requirement set 1.3 in your add-in code, you must check if it's supported by first calling `isSetSupported('IdentityAPI', '1.3')`; declaring it in your add-in's manifest isn't supported.
-To directly use an API introduced in that requirement set, you can check that it's not `undefined`.
-See [Using APIs from later requirement sets](../reference/requirement-sets/outlook-api-requirement-sets.md#using-apis-from-later-requirement-sets) for example checks.
+> <sup>1</sup> To require Identity API set 1.3 in your add-in code, check if it's supported by calling `isSetSupported('IdentityAPI', '1.3')`.
+Declaring it in your add-in's manifest isn't supported.
+You can also determine if the API is supported by checking that it's not `undefined`.
+For further details, see [Using APIs from later requirement sets](../reference/requirement-sets/outlook-api-requirement-sets.md#using-apis-from-later-requirement-sets).
 >
 > <sup>2</sup> Added with post-release updates.